Food service leader who fondly recalls sampling C-rations in the ‘70s as a boy set to retire

 |0

-This work, Food service leader who fondly recalls sampling C-rations in the ‘70s as a boy set to retire [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Food service leader who fondly recalls sampling C-rations in the ‘70s as a boy set to retire, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Food service leader who fondly recalls sampling C-rations in the ‘70s as a boy set to retire

 LEAVE A COMMENT